JorgeHohhe/PortfolioManagement/README.md

 where cor-cof is the correlation coefficient between returns of assets i and j.

-For our simulated data, we have:
+Applying the above formula to our simulated data, we have (equal weights between all stocks):

-* Overall Portfolio Return: 0.02044 %
+* Overall Market Return: 0.02044 %

-* Portfolio Standard Deviation: 9.9909 %
+* Market Standard Deviation: 9.9909 %

 # Future Works